 |

-that the elusive wheels originally came from one of the mid-60s 'Johnny Express'
+now know that the elusive wheels originally came from one of the mid-60s 'Johnny

-line of commercial truck toys made by US company Topper Toys.
-However as David
+Express' line of commercial truck toys made by US company Topper Toys.
+However

-suggests, it seems the wheels used on the models in the episode were cast from
+as David suggests, it seems the wheels used on the models in the episode were

 (Text and photographs © 2005 David Sisson)